MaxPra/GameTimeX/README.md

 As noted in the settings window, the application will automatically restart after importing or exporting a backup.

 The auto-backup feature can also be activated via the checkbox to automatically create a backup upon each program startup (provided that a valid path is specified in the backup path field).
+It is recommended to organize the backup folder at your discretion when auto-backup is enabled.
+This is not done automatically by GameTimeX as a security measure

 ### Profile Image Cropping